-Full details on the assurance provided by the Head of Internal Audit are detailed within the Internal Audit Annual Report for 2023-24 will be presented to the Audit & Governance Committee on 31 July 2024.
+Full details on the assurance provided by the Head of Internal Audit are detailed within the Internal Audit Annual Report for 2024-25 which was presented to the Audit & Governance Committee on 14 May 2025.

-Under the Public Sector Internal Audit Standards (the Standards), we are required to undertake a review of the effectiveness of our Internal Audit function and to report the results to the Audit and Governance Committee.
+Under the Public Sector Internal Audit Standards (the Standards) (replaced by the Global Internal Audit Standards - UK Public Sector from 1 April 2025), we are required to undertake a review of the effectiveness of our Internal Audit function and to report the results to the Audit and Governance Committee.
 An independent assessment against the Public Sector Internal Audit Standards must be carried out every five years.
 The most recent independent assessment was completed in September 2023 by the Chartered Institute of Internal Auditors.
 The assessment concluded that the Internal Audit function generally conforms to the Standards.
 This is the highest rating that can be awarded.
 The Standards also require us to perform a self-assessment each year.
-The outcome of the recently completed self-assessment, included in the Internal Audit Annual Report for 2023-24, demonstrates that the service continues to generally conform to the Standards, including the Code of Ethics.
+The outcome of the recently completed self-assessment, included in the Internal Audit Annual Report for 2024-25, demonstrates that the service continues to generally conform to the Standards, including the Code of Ethics.
 The Council can therefore continue to place reliance on the work of internal audit and the opinions given.